swissquote/crafty/packages/crafty-preset-postcss/README.md

 #### Side effects

-Be careful when using extractCSS and `sideEffects: false` in your project.
+Be careful when using `extractCSS` option and `sideEffects: false` in package.json of your project.
 Crafty is using `css-loader` and when you import a CSS file in your project, it needs to be added to the side effect list so it will not be unintentionally dropped in production mode.

 [Webpack docs and examples](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free)